rackerlabs/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 5. Return to the Cloud Control Panel.
 6. On the **Create Custom Template** page, perform the following steps:

-     a.
-Enter a name for the template.
+     - Enter a name for the template.
-     b.
-Paste the template content that you just copied.
+     - Paste the template content that you just copied.
-     c.
-Click **Validate Syntax** at the bottom of the page.
+     - Click **Validate Syntax** at the bottom of the page.
 After the template is successfully validated, an `It works!` message displays beside the button.

 7. Click **Create Template**.